thu-coai/PICL/README.md

 which will merge the two pairs into `train_lm_0.bin` and `train_lm_0.idx`.

 ### 4.2 Retrival
 + Process training data for retriever.
 Construct hard negatives.
-The preprocessed data can be downloaded from this [link](https://huggingface.co/t1101675/PICL/tree/main/retriever_data).
+Theraw data and the preprocessed data can be downloaded from this [link](https://huggingface.co/t1101675/PICL/tree/main/retriever_data).
     ```bash
     python3 tools/process_retriever_train_data.py --save retriever_data --data-names TRAIN
     ```